CoderPush/pulse/docs/auto-login-plan.md

 ## Overview

 This plan enables users to receive an email reminder with a secure, expiring auto-login link.
 The link allows the user to log in automatically, even if they previously signed up with Google or were imported.
-The solution uses stateless JWT tokens
+The solution uses stateless JWT tokens.

 ## Implementation Details